 Counselling Psychology is based within the humanistic tradition and places the relationship between client and therapist at its core.

 It emphasises that each individual is separate and unique, elevating this belief to the heart of its practice and focusing on enhancing individuals' psychological functioning, effectiveness, and wellbeing.

 Being with you on your wellbeing journey

 We integrate theory, research, and psychotherapeutic techniques to empower individuals to cope with life issues, mental health conditions or alleviate distress.
 And work holistically with clients to consider change, whether through their thought patterns, behaviour, or lifestyle.

 Interventions may include a time-limited solution-focused approach, psychotherapy, counselling, couples therapy, family therapy, group work or psychoeducational programmes in various life skills (e.g. anger, anxiety or stress management).

 How do you choose a Counselling Psychologist?

 When choosing to see a Counselling Psychologist, an individual should choose a therapist whom they feel they can work with and trust.
 It is also worth exploring how a therapist works.
-For instance, whether the therapist offers short term, long term or open ended therapy, what the therapist specialises in or what their appointment availability is (e.g. evening, daytime or weekends).
-An individual may find it helpful to speak first with a potential therapist to clarify any general questions they may have.
+For instance, whether the therapist offers short term, long term or open-ended therapy, what the therapist specialises in or what their appointment availability is (e.g. evening, daytime or weekends).

 How to book a session with a Counselling Psychologist?

-Following the initial telephone call, individuals can arrange to have a 1 hour face to face initial assessment to explore their concerns, therapeutic treatment options, duration of therapy and other practical details.
-An initial assessment appointment can be made during or after the initial telephone call via phone or email.
+We will have a brief telephone call to provide information about pricing, availability and treatment plans.
+Following the initial telephone call, you can arrange to have a 1-hour face to initial face (or by zoom) assessment to explore treatment options, duration of therapy and other practical details.